D3Automation/angular-c360-sample/README.md

   ```

 ## Running the Application
-Start the local web server and launch the brower by running this command **from the root folder of the project**:
+Run this command **from the root folder of the project** to start the local web server and automatically launch the browser:

   ```
   npm start